Circle-Squar/my-i3wm-dotfile/README.md

 I use a blue theme

-You may need a blue color wallpapper
+You may need a blue or purple theme wallpapper

 You can change it by your self

-#### PS : I don't make my polybar to show some font, I'm learning to make it show, and make it beautiful
+#### PS : I don't make my polybar show some font, I'm learning to make it show, and make it beautiful